dkrest1/coding-challenges-golang/wc-tool/README.md

     This will execute the tests and provide verbose output.

-3. **Clean Up:**
+## Clean Up Executable

-    Optionally, you can clean up the generated binary:
+To clean up the executable file, follow these steps:

+1. **Clean Executable:**

     ```bash
     make clean
     ```

+    This will delete the bin folder and the executable file.